zacharyclement/feature-restrictions/README.md

 ## Overview

 The **Feature Restriction Service** is a high-performance system designed to manage user-based feature restrictions.
 It leverages FastAPI for the backend, Redis for real-time data storage, and a consumer to process Redis streams.
 The system can scale to handle high request rates and supports various rules with a tripwire mechanism to manage rule thresholds.
+It is able to ingest 100 to 1K (valley to peak) new events per second & respond to 100 to 1K requests for feature restrictions.

 ### Components